Matty Cardarople: Career

-He has also appeared in the movies Jurassic World and Dumb and Dumber To.
-His credits include roles in the indie comedy The 4th, The Big Sick, the Steven Soderbergh-directed film Logan Lucky and other films such as Itsy Bitsy and I am Woman.
+He appeared in the films Jurassic World and Dumb and Dumber To.
+His credits include roles in the indie comedy The 4th, The Big Sick, the Steven Soderbergh-directed film Logan Lucky and other films such as Itsy Bitsy' and I am Woman.

-On Television, Cardarople has appeared on shows such as NCIS: LA, New Girl, NCIS: Naval Criminal Investigative Service, Angie Tribeca, Scrubs, Ray Donovan, You're The Worst, Comedy Bang!
+On television, Cardarople has appeared on shows such as NCIS: LA, New Girl, NCIS: Naval Criminal Investigative Service, Angie Tribeca, Scrubs, Ray Donovan, You're The Worst, Comedy Bang!
 Bang!, Selfie and Chasing Life.

-Cardarople played Count Olaf's "Henchperson of Indeterminate Gender” in A Series of Unfortunate Events on Netflix.
+Personal life

+Cardarople was born deaf and developed hearing at age 3.
+At age 18, he was diagnosed with Marfan syndrome and was told he would not live past 25.
+At age 27 he underwent successful heart surgery and is now "100% healthy".

+Cardarople married his wife, Lauren, in 2017.
+On March 1, 2021, Cardarople suffered a stroke from a hole in his heart but he fully recovered.